Worldwide in scope, but local in relevance, the Global Burden of Disease report is revolutionizing health surveillance

 “We’ve been expanding our use of the GBD in waves,” Marinho says.
 “We started by creating knowledge at the university level.
 Then, when the students graduate, they go on to advise local health authorities.
 Now that knowledge has reached the state level where the GBD is used as the basis for their annual reports.”

 The shift has triggered something of a renaissance in academic analysis of health surveillance in Brazil.
-The GBD’s results are the subject of 38 academic papers, including IHME’s own in-depth report published in The Lancet.
+The GBD’s results are the subject of 38 academic papers, including IHME’s own in-depth report published in

 “It helps us to see the progress we’re making in Brazil,” Marinho says.
 “It shows that we’ve reduced the gaps of inequality between rich and poor states.
 We expected the possibility of this improvement, but we didn’t have a way to measure it before the GBD.”